Optum Solutions UK Holdings LTD (The Company) – Tax Strategy 2022

 Approach to dealing with the UK tax authorities

-Our communication with HMRC is focused around timely tax compliance, for example meeting relevant filing and payment deadlines for taxes.
+Our communication with HMRC is focused on timely tax compliance, for example meeting relevant filing and payment deadlines for taxes.
 We commit to:

 - Making fair, accurate and timely disclosure in correspondence and returns, and responding to queries and information requests in a timely fashion.